M5 Motorway (Sydney): South West Motorway

-An initial stretch of the motorway was built and completed in February 1985 to link Heathcote Road at Moorebank and the Hume Highway at Casula, including a bridge across the Georges River near Casula.
+An initial stretch of the motorway was built and completed in February 1985 to link Heathcote Road at Moorebank and Hume Highway at Casula, including a bridge across the Georges River near Casula.
 It was built as a single carriageway and included a traffic light controlled, at-grade intersection at Moorebank Avenue.

-After years of proposals and political promises, a privately constructed and operated motorway – the M5 South-West Motorway – was built under a "Build-Operate-Transfer" agreement, which was awarded to Interlink Roads.
+After years of proposals and political promises, a privately constructed and operated motorway – the M5 South West Motorway – was built under a Build-Operate-Transfer agreement, which was awarded to Interlink Roads.
 The motorway was constructed on a publicly owned freeway reservation, between the existing road at Heathcote Road, Moorebank, to King Georges Road, Beverly Hills.
 It was constructed in two stages: